Previously Painted Doors

 - Most new steel doors come "pre-primed" from the factory, which the manufacturer typically does in order to protect the door during the shipping process.
 This primer does not perform as well as a quality primer coat and therefore should be covered before you apply a top coat of paint.
 Valspar recommends that all steel doors be first primed with a quality rust-resistant latex or oil-based primer.

-- After the primer has thoroughly dried, apply one or two coats of a top quality acrylic latex semi-gloss, gloss enamel, oil-base semi-gloss or gloss enamel paint.
+- After the primer has thoroughly dried, apply one or two coats of a top quality acrylic latex semi-gloss or a gloss enamel.